 4. On-Site Payments

 Allowing donors to give on-site at an event is a fantastic way to connect with donors before they lose the desire to give to your charity.
-Mobile apps, plug-in card readers, and payment kiosks process donations fast enough that donors don’t have to wait in long lines to make their gift.
+Mobile apps process donations fast enough that donors don’t have to wait in long lines to make their gift.
 Being able to donate quickly and easily is important for donors; being bored by a long line can kill a decision to make a contribution!

 The philosophy behind contextual giving is that nonprofits want donors to stay within the context of whatever inspires them to donate.
 Jarring someone from their emotional response to your message can result in lost donation opportunities or smaller gifts.
 Having the right tools, though, will keep them connected to you from start to finish!